Orange County Water Association, Inc.

 Sec 2.
 Qualifications of Regular Members.
 In order to be eligible for regular membership, an applicant must be actively engaged in management, administration, maintenance, or operation in the water or wastewater industries, or in business which supplies goods or services to said industries, or be an elected or appointed public official.

 Sec 4.
 Election of Members.
-All new members shall be elected to membership by a majority of the Board of Directors.
+All new members shall be deemed elected to membership upon payment of membership dues established by the Board of Directors.

 Sec 5.
 Termination of Membership.
-Membership shall be terminated by death or by failure to pay annual dues on or before February 1.
+Membership shall be terminated by death or by failure to pay annual dues on or before their expiration.
 Any membership terminated by non-payment of dues will be reinstated upon payment.
 Membership may also be terminated by the unanimous vote of the Board of Directors for any of the following reasons:

 Sec 6.
 Resignation.
 Any member may resign by written resignation filed with the Secretary and such resignation shall be effective upon receipt by the Secretary.